jthiagobf/realtimeChat/README.md

 A real time chat made with Node JS and Socket.io

+- To test open Node at root. type node server.js

+- Open in localhost:3000

-You can test it by going to localhost:3000.
-The chat information will remain as long as the Node is working.
+the chat information will remain as long as the node is working.